-The strength of any department is its connection with its alumni.
-To help our alumni keep up to date with all the department activities, we have established an annual online newsletter, please read on Current Newsletters and join us on facebook.com/BGSUCOMM and share your success stories!
+The strength of any program is its connection with its alumni.
+To help our alumni keep up to date with all the program activities, we have established an annual online newsletter, please read on Current Newsletters and join us on facebook.com/BGSUCOMM and share your success stories!

-Here are updates from a few of our recent alumni:
+Here are updates from a few of our alumni:

 Joy Harris graduated from BGSU in 2008 with a B.A. in Communication and minor in History.
 She currently works for NSK Americas in Ann Arbor, MI as a Procurement Supplier Development Specialist.